 North Carolina nail tech training gives you the core skills and knowledge you need to hold your own in a salon.
 In this state, nail technician applicants must have at least 300 hours of training before applying.
 Your education should focus primarily on the required training topics below.

 Professional beauty licenses expire on October 1 across the state, but different professions renew in different years.
 Cosmetologists must renew licenses every 3 years, completing 24 continuing education hours during that 3-year period.
 Estheticians, manicurists and cosmetology instructors all renew annually, and 8 hours of continuing education must be completed during that time.
 Cosmetologist licenses are $49 to renew, whereas estheticians, manicurists, instructors and apprentices all pay $20 to renew.

-No matter where you decide to work in North Carolina, you could benefit from the states growing beauty industry.
-Between 2014 and 2024, O*Net expects job openings for North Carolina nail technicians to increase 16% (2016).
-The Bureau of Labor Statistics reports an average salary of $28,280 per year in a North Carolina (2016).
+No matter where you decide to work in North Carolina, you could benefit from the state's growing beauty industry.
+Between 2016 and 2026, CareerOneStop expects job openings for North Carolina nail technicians to increase 19% (2020).
+The Bureau of Labor Statistics reports an average salary of $20,910 per year in a North Carolina (2020).
 As you build your reputation and get to know other nail care professionals, you could become self-employed, earn more money from tips, open your own salon, or focus on specific parts of nail care that fit your skills.

 The Job Outlook for a Nail Technologist in North Carolina appears to have plenty of room for growth.
 Nail Techs can expect little to no competition in the NC market.
-With a location quotient of 0.30 and an average annual wage of $28,280, North Carolina is considered to have a lower employment level for this occupation, hence the need for more people, as well as owners, in this industry.
+With a location quotient of 0.30 North Carolina is considered to have a lower employment level for this occupation, hence the need for more people, as well as owners, in this industry.

 If you need help updating a change of name or address, acquiring out-of-state transfer forms, or need help with additional questions about obtaining a North Carolina cosmetology license, contact the NC Board using the information above.